uva-cs3140-sp23/uva-cs3140-sp23.github.io/syllabus.md

 Quizzes are **individual assignments**.
 Collaboration/working together (even with assignment team members for homeworks) is strictly prohibited.
 If collaboration is discovered, it will result in all parties involved receiving a zero on their entire quiz grade for the course.

-## Midterms
+## Midterm

-There will be two non-cumulative midterms during the course.
+There will be a non-cumulative midterm during the course.

-* Midterm 1: Tuesday, September 27, 2022, in-class
+* Midterm 1: Tuesday, February 28, 2023, in-class
-    * Covers all material from start of class up to and including September 22
+    * Covers all material from start of class up to and including February 21
-* Midterm 2: Thursday, November 3, 2022, in-class
-    * Covers all material from September 29 up to and including November 1

 If you know you will be absent for an exam, you must let your professor know with at least **1-week's notice**.